aiFdn/gitwz/README.md

 This allows you to ensure that the configuration is set up as desired.

-Additionally, the integration creates a file named `.opencommit-commitlint` which contains the prompts used for the local `@commitlint` configuration.
+Additionally, the integration creates a file named `.gitwz-commitlint` which contains the prompts used for the local `@commitlint` configuration.
 You can modify this file to fine-tune the example commit message generated by OpenAI.
 This gives you the flexibility to make adjustments based on your preferences or project guidelines.

-OpenCommit generates a file named `.opencommit-commitlint` in your project directory which contains the prompts used for the local `@commitlint` configuration.
+GitWiz generates a file named `.gitwz-commitlint` in your project directory which contains the prompts used for the local `@commitlint` configuration.
 You can modify this file to fine-tune the example commit message generated by OpenAI.
-If the local `@commitlint` configuration changes, this file will be updated the next time OpenCommit is run.
+If the local `@commitlint` configuration changes, this file will be updated the next time GitWiz is run.

 This offers you greater control over the generated commit messages, allowing for customization that aligns with your project's conventions.

 ## Git flags

-The `opencommit` or `oco` commands can be used in place of the `git commit -m "${generatedMessage}"` command.
-This means that any regular flags that are used with the `git commit` command will also be applied when using `opencommit` or `oco`.
+The `gitwz` or `oco` commands can be used in place of the `git commit -m "${generatedMessage}"` command.
+This means that any regular flags that are used with the `git commit` command will also be applied when using `gitwz` or `oco`.

 ```sh
 oco --no-verify